MKuma5555/wordle-app/README.md

 ## first my project1

-This is my first project to create "Wordle Game" Wardle itself is such a simple game However It was very hard to create for me.
+This is my first project to create "Wordle Game" Wardle itself is such a simple game.
+However,This is the first project out 4 of for General Assembly Software Engineering Intensive Course.
+Please try to play [Play from here "Wordle link"](https://MKuma5555.github.io/wordle-app/wordle.html)

 # What are the my Wordle rules?